Hurtful communication: Responses to hurtful communication

 It is probable that one or more (even all three) responses occur in when someone is faced with hurtful communication.
 In cases where the injured party perceived the hurtful communication intentional relational distancing often occurred which complicates resolution.

 Mitigating factors

 Humor

 A study by Young and Bippus (2001) explored how humor influences the perception and impact of hurtful messages in personal relationships.
 Their findings indicated that humorously phrased remarks were generally associated with more favorable interpretations, with recipients less likely to attribute malicious intent to the speaker.
 This use of humor appeared to offer communicative benefits by softening the emotional impact and enabling recipients to maintain social face.
 However, the effect was not the same across all topics.
 Hurtful comments involving intellectual abilities, relational withdrawal, or personal aspirations were more likely to be perceived as intentionally harmful, even when framed humorously.
 These topics may represent particularly sensitive areas in which humor is interpreted as dismissive or undermining rather than mitigating.

-Application

-Hurtful communication studies fall under relational communications which is an interdisciplinary subject with connections to psychology, sociology, and communication fields.
-Researchers have produced various studies over past two decades relating to hurtful communication.